Build a Simple Desk Organizer

-This piece helps make sense of office chaos, and can also serve as a handy kitchen organizer
+This piece helps tame office chaos, and can also serve as a handy kitchen organizer.

 The vertical dividers are great for sorting bills and coupons, stashing recipes, or for gathering phone messages until you can return a call.
 Few other projects work as hard and use so little wood.
 Most of the pieces are made from 1/2-in.-thick oak, with pine or poplar used as a secondary wood for the sides and back of the drawer.
 This organizer should take only two to three days to complete.

 If you don’t have or can’t find a single board wide enough for the sides, glue up panels from narrower stock to make the sides, shelves, and dividers.

 Making the sides and dividers